 Pay for fuel with Velocity points at BP

-Velocity Frequent Flyer and BP's latest initiative will change how Aussies can pay for petrol.
+Velocity Frequent Flyer and BP's latest initiative will change how Aussies can pay for petrol and earn rewards.

 Virgin Australia's Velocity Frequent Flyer program and BP Australia have announced the launch of Pay with Points, an Australian-first initiative that will allow members to pay for fuel with Velocity Points at the checkout.